Assessing the star formation history of all-sky and part-sky 100pc white dwarf samples: Direct age calculations

 The direct age result for the GCNS sample shown in Fig.\,\ref{fig:100vs40pc_DA} follows the line of the Gentile Fusillo et al sample almost exactly.
-The GSPC-WD samples does show some statistically significant differences compared to the other two samples: the peak of star formation occurs slightly earlier in the Galaxy's history, and the star formation rate appears to increase much more steeply in the 5-10\,Gyr range.
+The GSPC-WD sample does show some statistically significant differences compared to the other two samples: the peak of star formation occurs slightly earlier in the Galaxy's history, and the star formation rate appears to increase much more steeply in the 5-10\,Gyr range.
 This is likely also due to the colour (and therefore age) dependent biases discussed in the main text.
 With fewer faint white dwarfs in the sample, the normalised distribution of age is marginally skewed compared to the other, less biased samples.
-The SDSS sample in Fig.\,\ref{fig:100vs40pc_DA_partsky} clearly shows a similar behaviour, while the DESI sample is close to the all-sky Gentile Fusillo et al result.
+The SDSS sample in Fig.\,\ref{fig:100vs40pc_DA_partsky} clearly shows a similar behaviour, while the DESI sample is visually between the all-sky Gentile Fusillo et al result and the part-sky SDSS result.

 \bsp